gagandeep1151/Help-Desk-Ticketing-System-Prototype/README.md

 9. The program ends at the point where the user decides to terminate the system by entering 7 as an option.

 10. Stop

+# Instructions to Use
+To use this program, call main() in this program.
+It will show a display menu with options: create, view, respond to, and manage tickets.

+**Creating a Ticket**
+To create a ticket select option 1 from the main menu and enter information regarding the staff ID, creator's name, email address, and problem description.
+The program will now generate the ticket number which will be then added to the system.

+**Reopening a Ticket**
+In case a ticket is closed and needs to be opened again, select the option 2 from the main menu and enter the ticket number.
+Following this, the program will then look for the ticket with the given number, if found, and then reopen the ticket.

+**Responding to a Ticket**
+Provide response from ticket option 3 by entering the ticket number after selecting an option from the main menu.
+The program will then search among all the tickets for the one with the specified number, and, if it finds it, it will give the user an opportunity to enter a reaction.
+The ticket will then be marked as closed and taken out of the list of tickets that have not been resolved.

+**Displaying Tickets**
+In order to view the complete list of tickets, choose the fourth option from the primary menu.
+In case of showing information about a particular ticket, choose option 5 and type in the ticket number.

+**Displaying Ticket Statistics**
+To show ticket statistics press button 6 from the main menu.

+**Exiting the Program**
+In order to leave the program, you must choose the option 7 from the main menu.